 Healing has taken several years for Miriam, but the process changed how she interacts with people.

-“I can identify what it’s like to be in a really dark place and doubt God,” Miriam said.
+“I can identify what it’s like to be in a really dark place and doubt God,” Miriam says.

 She now serves as an intern for Agape and works with many university students who deal with mental health issues.
 She credits Kimberley with helping her learn how to care for people experiencing mental health problems.

-There is a greater chance that you know someone who is struggling as there continues to be a growing number of university-age women experiencing mental health issues.
+There is a good chance that you know someone who is struggling, as there is a growing number of university-age women experiencing mental health issues.
 So what are some small ways to walk through the struggle with your friend?